tpaschalis/tpaschalis.github.io/_posts/2019-06-25-win-screen-recording-obs.md

 Other useful features include captioning, the use of timers, automatic switching between scenes, *Studio Mode* to preview scene changes.
 There's also a Python/Lua script API, to programatically do stuff such as [posting stuff on Twitch chat](https://github.com/dmadison/OBS-ChatSpam), or if you're an artistic type, various [filters](https://obsproject.com/wiki/Filters-Guide) are supported.

-Let me know the setups *you* have come with, cool things you've seen other people do, or any problems you've encountered.
+Let me know the setups *you* have come with, cool things you've seen other people do, or any problems you encounter.

 Until next time, see ya!